 If you have flu, you generally start to feel ill within a few days of being infected.

 You should begin to feel much better within a week or so, although you may feel tired for much longer.

-You will usually be most infectious from the day your symptoms start and for a further three to seven days.
+You'll usually be most infectious from the day your symptoms start and for a further 3 to 7 days.
 Children and people with weaker immune systems may remain infectious for longer.

 Most people will make a full recovery and won't experience any further problems, but elderly people and people with certain long-term medical conditions are more likely to have a bad case of flu or develop a serious complication, such as a chest infection.

 Read more about the complications of flu